|What if Babbage..?|

 Babbage already knew that memory was a doddle - just more of the same!

-So how does his prototype analytical engine compare to our machines?
+So how does his prototype analytical engine compare to twentieth century machines?

 You might be surprised.
 The first electronic computer ENIAC added in 0.0002 of a second - which makes it 5000 times faster than the Analytical Engine, but don’t forget it took ages to program and only worked reliably while the valves burned bright.

 There is also the point that the Analytical Engine was a 50 decimal digit machine, i.e. roughly the equivalent of a 166-bit machine which also puts his proposed store at just over 20Kbytes!